 By Donna Fuscaldo

 Resumes are a dime a dozen, so making yours stand out is critical.
 But the way to capture the attention of hiring managers isn't through graphics, colorful language or a headshot.
 Employers care about what's in your resume, not how it looks.
 "It's really all about content as opposed to style," says Pamela Skillings, co-founder of job coaching firm Skillful Communications.
-"Substance comes over style."
+"Substance comes over style." same terms in your resume that's in the job description.
+Often, companies use automated software to scan resumes before an actual person looks at them, which is why using keywords is so important.

 "You need to make sure you address all the requirements for the job in the resume," says Robin Schlinger, a career expert and founder of Robin's Resumes.
 "Applicant tracking systems check for the relevant keywords so if you don't put the phrases in your resume, yours may not be selected."